A sparse semismooth Newton based proximal majorization-minimization algorithm for nonconvex square-root-loss regression problems: The oracle property of the square-root regression problem with a generalized elastic-net regularization

-\end{assumption} The above Assumption \ref{assump-2} goes back to \cite{Bach2012} and was also used in \cite{Sara2014} to give an assumption on the structure of the sparsity inducing norm.
 We also need some lemmas in order to prove the main theorem.
 First we introduce the following basic relationship between $\lambda_{0}$ and $\lambda_{m}$.\footnote{Actually in \cite{Sara2017} Stucky and van de Geer once employed this relationship without a proof.
 For the sake of clarity, we present this fact in the form of a lemma here and its proof in the appendix.} \begin{lemma} Let $S$ be an allowed set of a weakly decomposable norm $p$.
-For the parameters $\lambda_{0}$ and $\lambda_{m}$ defined by (\ref{eq:notation-lambda}), we have $\lambda_{0}\leq\lambda_{m}$ and $p_{*}(\truebeta)\leq\lambda_{m}$. \end{lemma} The following lemma, which is from \cite{Sara2014}, shows that $p(\beta_{S})$ is bounded by $\|X\beta\|$. \begin{lemma} Let $S$ be an allowed set of a weakly decomposable norm $p$ and $L>0$ be a constant.
+For the parameters $\lambda_{0}$ and $\lambda_{m}$ defined by (\ref{eq:notation-lambda}), we have $\lambda_{0}\leq\lambda_{m}$ and $p_{*}(\truebeta)\leq\lambda_{m}$. \end{lemma} The following lemma, which is from \cite{Sara2014}, shows that $p(\beta_{S})$ is bounded by $\|X\beta\|$. \begin{lemma} Given $X\in\mathbb{R}^{m\times n}$.
+Let $S$ be an allowed set of a weakly decomposable norm $p$ and $L>0$ be a constant.
 Then the $p$-eigenvalue can be expressed in the following form:

 That is $p(\beta_{S})\leq \Gamma_{p}(L,S)\|X\beta\|$. \end{lemma} An upper bound of $\hat{\varepsilon}^{T}X(\truebeta-\hat{\beta})$, a lower bound and an upper bound of $\|\hat{\varepsilon}\|$ are also important.
 They are presented in the following two lemmas. \begin{lemma} Suppose that Assumption \ref{assump-1} holds.
-For the estimator $\hat{\beta}$ of the generalized elastic-net square-root regression problem, we have
+For the estimator $\hat{\beta}$ of the generalized elastic-net square-root regression problem (\ref{eq:elastic net}), we have

 \end{lemma}

 \begin{lemma} Suppose that Assumption \ref{assump-1} holds.
 We have

 where the constants $c_u$ and $a$ are defined in \eqref{eq:notation-a}. \end{lemma} Based on the above lemmas, we can present the following sharp oracle inequality on the prediction error. \begin{theorem} Let $\delta\in[0,1)$.
 Under Assumptions \ref{assump-1} and \ref{assump-2}, assume that $\frac{s_{2}-\sqrt{s_{2}^{2}-4s_{1}s_{3}}}{2s_{1}}<\lambda<\frac{s_{2}+\sqrt{s_{2}^{2}-4s_{1}s_{3}}}{2s_{1}} $ with $s_{1}=\frac{\sigma\lambda_{m}p^{2}(\truebeta)}{\|\varepsilon\|^{2}}$, $s_{2}=1-\frac{\lambda_{m}(3+2\sigma t_{1}+\sigma t_{2})p(\truebeta)}{\|\varepsilon\|}>0$ and $s_{3}=\lambda_{m}(t_{1}+t_{2}+\sigma t_{1}t_{2}+\sigma t_{1}^{2})$.
 For any $\hat{\beta}\in\Omega(\tauone,\tautwo)$, and any $\beta\in \R^n$ such that $\mbox{supp}(\beta)$ is a subset of $S$, we have that